 - Fountain tube and pump – Found at Lowes.

 - Bowl– I plugged the hole in this ceramic planter and I also painted it with spray paint.

 - Pea Gravel

-- Fill the bowl, around the sphere with pea gravel and water.
+- Fill with water.

 This DIY water feature took me about 15 minutes!
 I can now enjoy the soft sound of water, as well as enjoy my beautiful blue egg.